gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/05_advanced/04_reverting.md

    ```
 2. Confirm that a new commit with the message "Revert ..." appears.

-## Task 4: Push the Revert to the Remote Repository
+## 4: Push the Revert to the Remote Repository

 1. Push your changes:
    ```bash